dosco/graphjin/docs/guide.md

   #max_retries: 0
   #log_level: "debug"

+  # Set session variable "user.id" to the user id
+  # Enable this if you need the user id in triggers, etc
+  set_user_id: false

   # Define variables here that you want to use in filters
   # sub-queries must be wrapped in ()
   variables: